3rd Kent Artillery Volunteers (Royal Arsenal): 1918

-Throughout this period, even when the infantry of the division were resting, the divisional artillery were frequently left in the Line supporting other formations.
+Throughout this period, even when the Division's infantry were resting, the divisional artillery were frequently left in the Line supporting other formations.
 56th Division was relieved and drawn back into support by midnight on 10 November 1918, but its artillery remained in action until 'Cease Fire' sounded at 11.00 on 11 November when the Armistice with Germany came into force.

 2/II London Brigade

 After the First Line divisional artillery left for France, 2/II London Bde joined 58th Division on 27 September at Saxmundham with the following composition: